tamagusko/ai-transatlantic-hackathon/results/README.md

 client1, client3, client4, client2, client5

-To feed this algorithm, I can write a matrix with the travel time between each client.
+To feed this algorithm, We can write a matrix with the travel time between each client.
 With this matrix, i.e.:

 ```python
 # example, random travel distance matrix for 5 clients